ibm-cloud-applaunch/sample-swift-news-flash/README.md

 The IBM® App Launch for IBM Cloud Services enables app owners to launch features to mobile apps at speed and measure their impact by controlling the targeted audience.
 The app owner can work with app developers to define key performance indicators for the features, collect responses and decide on feature roll-outs or roll-backs.
 The service also provides ability to test multiple variants of application features, user interface and messages and empower you to make decisions based on the feedback.

 # Overview of Swift Sample App - NEWS FLASH:
 News Flash is a news aggregator app for iOS.
 It collects latest trending news from several sources and presents it in a beautiful way.
 Now the company wants to move ahead and bring in some new cool features in the app.
 Two of their primary goals is:
 1. Roll out a feature that will allow sharing of News from within the app - for all the subscribed members.
 2. For the unsubscribed members - the company wants them to engage with them with InApp messages and measure the impact of the App with their responses.
 How can News Flash achieve this with the help of App-Launch?
 You will learn soon in the Labs section soon.

+**Note:**  Currently there are three predefined users in the app, their usernames are **user1**, **user2** and **user3** respectively.
+In our app, the first user is a subscribed user while the other two are unsubscribed.

 # Pre-requisites:
 * Stable Internet connection
 * Active IBM Cloud account
 * Basic knowledge of working with Xcode, Swift and Terminal
 * Make sure cocoapods is correctly installed on the machine.
 Open the terminal and run the following command:
 > sudo gem install cocoapods